Mary-Jane Rubenstein

 Mary-Jane Rubenstein is a scholar of religion, philosophy, science studies, and gender studies.
-At Wesleyan University, she is Professor of Religion and Science in Society.
-She is also affiliated with Environmental Studies and Feminist, Gender, and Sexuality Studies.
+At Wesleyan University, she is Dean of Social Sciences, Professor of Religion and Science and Technological Studies.
+She has also been an affiliated member of the departments of Philosophy, Environmental Studies and Feminist, Gender, and Sexuality Studies.
 From 2014 to 2019, she was co-chair of the Philosophy of Religion Unit of the American Academy of Religion.
 She is a Fellow of the International Society for Science and Religion.
+Her book, Worlds without End: The Many Lives of the Multiverse, served the inspiration material for the Oscar-winning 2022 American film, Everything Everywhere All at Once.

 Education

 Rubenstein earned a Bachelor of Arts degree in Religion and English (summa cum laude) at Williams College in 1999.
 With the support of a Dr. Herchel Smith Fellowship, she studied philosophical theology at the University of Cambridge, where she earned a Post-Graduate Diploma in 2000 and an MPhil in 2001.
 She was granted a Jacob K. Javits Fellowship to pursue doctoral work at Columbia University, where she received a PhD in Philosophy of Religion in 2006.

 Career

 From 2005 to 2006, Rubenstein was Scholar-in-Residence at the Cathedral of St. John the Divine.
 In 2006, she earned Columbia University's Core Curriculum Award for Graduate Teaching and served as the Doctoral Commencement Speaker.
 Rubenstein was appointed Assistant Professor of Religion at Wesleyan University in 2006, Associate Professor in 2011, and Professor in 2014.
 She won the Wesleyan Binswanger Prize for Excellence in Teaching in 2017.